noec764/erpnext/docs/dooks/stock/accounting-of-inventory-stock/perpetual-inventory.md

 <img class="screenshot" alt="Perpetual Inventory" src="../assets/perpetual-1.png">

   * Setup the following default accounts for each Company.
-These accounts are created automatically in the new Dooks accounts.
+These accounts are created automatically in the new Dokie accounts.

 	* Default Inventory Account
     * Stock Received But Not Billed